stahta01/wxwidgets_svn/docs/univ/readme.txt

 Note that you can use the wxUniversal classes, wxMSW and MicroWindows (from Century Software) to build a different variant of wxUniversal than that documented here.
 Please see docs/univ/readme.txt for further information.
-Note that this port is not up-to-date and probably needs work to compile.

-Note that by default, wxUniv under MSW uses PostScript printing, not Windows printing.
-To change to Windows printing, set wxUSE_POSTSCRIPT_ARCHITECTURE_IN_MSW to 0 in include/wx/univ/setup.h before compiling.

 3. Installing under Unix
 ------------------------